jeffreyeast/SimpleStateMachineEditor/ReadMe.md

 # Known Issues
 ## Designer
-1. Right-clicking on the editor pane, or directly on an icon, should bring up a context menu near where you click.
-However, sometimes the context menu shows up at the very top-left corner of the window.
-The problem appears randomly, however once it starts, it remains for the life of the window.
-A work-around is to close and reopen the .SFSA designer window.
-2. The Action Tool Window is only visible when a .SFSA designer window is active.
+1. The Action Tool Window is only visible when a .SFSA designer window is active.
 This can make placing it problematic when it's a member of a window group and you want to adjust it's position or move it to another group.
 An easy solution is to float the window, then position it in the desired window group.
 ## Runtime
 No known issues.